Skip to main content

 If your platform, residency, and payout setup still has unresolved edge cases, talk to Gruv to review a compliance-aware operating workflow for your context.

 Treat DAC7 and VAT as separate tracks, even when the same platform income appears in both.
-This article confirms VAT points only: OSS is optional, OSS returns are additional to domestic VAT returns, and the EUR 10 000 threshold is a VAT threshold in specific cross-border B2C contexts.
-It does not confirm whether DAC7 applies in your case, so keep DAC7 questions in a separate review column while you run VAT triage.
+Keep VAT points in the VAT column: OSS is optional, OSS returns are additional to domestic VAT returns, and the EUR 10 000 threshold is a VAT threshold in specific cross-border B2C contexts.
+Keep DAC7 applicability in a separate review column and verify it from official records before you rely on the classification.

 Not necessarily.
 For VAT, a platform can be treated as a deemed supplier in some cases, and platforms can still have record-keeping duties when they are not the deemed supplier.
-This section does not confirm who the DAC7 reporting operator is for your case.
+Do not treat sale processing as proof of DAC7 reporting-operator ownership.
 Verify the contracting legal entity in platform terms and payout records, save dated evidence, and ask support which entity handles seller reporting.
 If your remaining issue is non-EU platform scope, review Does Your Non-EU Marketplace Owe DAC7 Tax Reporting in Europe?.

 Do not invent DAC7 legal categories from summaries, and do not reuse VAT labels as if they were DAC7 labels.
-This article does not provide a confirmed DAC7 activity taxonomy, and the EUR 10 000 figure is a VAT threshold, not a DAC7 activity test.
+Keep any DAC7 activity taxonomy unresolved until the label is verified from official records; the EUR 10 000 figure is a VAT threshold, not a DAC7 activity test.
 Use one plain-English internal label per income line, keep it consistent across invoices and books, and attach supporting evidence for lines that may be questioned later.

 Escalate when the answer could change your filing position, not when you are near the deadline.
 On the VAT side, one practical trigger is Union-scheme OSS identification choices that, in specific establishment scenarios, can bind you for the calendar year plus two following years.
 Another is unclear VAT treatment of a foreseen cross-border transaction where a CBR request may be available under national VAT-ruling conditions in a participating EU country where you file.
 If records do not reconcile, or the platform role or entity is still unclear, escalate with a tight evidence pack: platform exports, invoices, reconciliation notes, any OSS filings, and a one-paragraph issue summary with deadline.